mbpcoder/mbpcoder/README.md

 🔭 I’m currently working as Technical Lead at [Eghamat24.com](https://www.eghamat24.com)

-I am a hard worker, a fast learner, and a self-motivated guy.
-I have a good understanding of English and I usually have some new ideas to work with.
-I have a growth mindset so growth is very important to me, growth in every aspect of life, knowledge, skills, team, income even my AGE!
-I am created and led small-size technical teams for more than 6 years my main approach is to create a workspace for developers to grow and learn.
-My main focus in web development is scalable web architecture.
+With over 14 years of web development experience and leadership skills, I excel at creating scalable web architectures and cultivating a growth mindset among my team members.
+I am a quick learner, a self-starter, and a creative problem-solver with a strong command of English.
+I have enhanced web applications to meet company needs and growth, and I am always ready for new challenges and opportunities.

 ## Human Skills
 * Teamwork, Leadership